 If you’re looking for a cast iron pot for your kitchen, there are many options to choose from.

-You can opt for a Dutch Oven and take advantage of its natural versatility or go for a braising pan instead.
+You can opt for a Dutch Oven and take advantage of its natural versatility or go for a braising pan instead (also called a braising pot or a braiser).

 Both of them have many benefits like functionality, durability, and they can be used to prepare delicious food.